37 Impressive Yet Simple Picnic Food Ideas for 2025

 35. Avocado Toast

+Pack sliced avocado, cherry tomatoes, your favorite type of toast and any other additional toppings that you enjoy for assembling fresh avocado toast on-site.
+Another option is to whip up a ton of guacamole, a classic vegan Mexican food.
 We recommend red onion, salt, pepper and nutritional yeast for extra toppings.
 Hard-boiled eggs also go well on avocado toast (for non-vegans) and they’re totally picnic-friendly.

 36. Stuffed Bell Peppers

+Stuffed bell peppers make fantastic picnic food ideas for vegetarians as well as omnivores.
+You can really put anything into a stuffed pepper.
 Prepare bell peppers stuffed with a flavorful mixture of rice, beans, cheese (if you’re not cooking for vegans) and spices.
 Keep them wrapped in foil until you’re ready to eat them so they stay nice and warm.

 37. Quinoa Salad

+Quinoa mixed with roasted vegetables, chickpeas and a zesty dressing is a protein-packed and nutritious vegan food option for a great picnic dish.
 It can be either a side dish or a main dish depending on what you put in it.
-It’s equally tasty hot, cold and room temperature, making it a great vegetarian picnic food idea.
+It’s equally tasty hot, cold and at room temperature, making it one of the most versatile vegan picnic food ideas.

 So which of these picnic food ideas is going into your basket for your next picnic?
 See how many of these meals and snacks you can fit into one picnic!
 Everyone is sure to leave full and happy.